Gasoline in Cuba reaches up to 8 dollars per liter in the informal market

 The recent escalation

-The liter of gasoline, which was priced at 2,500 CUP in the informal market last week, has reportedly risen to 3,800 CUP in recent days, reflecting a rapid deterioration in availability and cost.
+The liter of gasoline, which was priced at 2,500 CUP in the informal market last week, has reportedly risen to 3,800 CUP in recent days, reflecting a rapid deterioration in both availability and cost.

 Filed under: